Le-o-n/Le-o-n/README.md

 ## About Me
 - ⚡ Studying Computer Science (MEng) at the University of Warwick.
 - 🐍 Python and Cython are my favourite languages.
-- 🔭 Working on Cython virtual memory manipulation
+- 🔭 Building Neural Networks on stock predictions using window-based non-linear feature encodings.
-- 📙 Starting to develop a Cython machine learning framework from scratch
+- 📙 Building a framework to develop and test trading strategies using Monte Carlo Simulations.